Ares-Developers/Ares-docs/new/killingdrivers.rst

 <http://bugs.renegadeprojects.com/view.php?id=733>`_, this feature allows
 specific warheads to kill the driver of a vehicle instead of damaging it, and allows others to take over the now-neutral vehicle.

-.. index:: Warheads; Warheads can be set to kill the driver of a vehicle, instead of damaging it.

 .. versionadded:: 0.2